ovi-doke/Artify-Photo/README.md

 Initial attempts used a white canvas, which introduced patchy gaps.
 Switching to a blurred base image added visual continuity.
 Parameters like stroke spacing, angle, and blending ratio were adjusted to achieve a balance between abstraction and recognizability.

 **Evaluation:**
-It excels with portraits and landscapes but underperforms in crowded or distant group photos where finer details get lost.
+It excels with portraits and landscapes but underperforms in crowded or distant photos where finer details get lost.

 **Future Improvements:**
-Incorporating adaptive stroke thickness, variable stroke length based on texture, and gradient-based orientation could enhance realism.
-These additions would mimic traditional brushwork more faithfully.
+Incorporating adaptive stroke thickness, variable stroke length based on texture, and gradient-based orientation could enhance the filter.
+These additions would mimic traditional brushwork better.

+**Results:**
 <img src="images/Marilyn_Monroe_Impressionism.jpg" alt="Watercolour" width="1200" height="600"/>
 <img src="images/Nature_Impressionism.png" alt="Watercolour" width="1200" height="600"/>